SilverHalf/temple-of-febe/unit/phase1/seq3.md

 ## Variants
 Based on where the Malice was placed in the previous sequence, there are two ways of playing the <img class="inline sand-swell"> [Sand Swell].

-If the add was placed directly east, then the squad can stay at range behind the add and cleave it down (As shown in the POV).
+If the add was placed directly east, then the squad can stay at range behind the add and cleave it down while targeting the boss (As shown in the POV).
 <details>
   <summary>Example</summary>
   <video class="center" width="90%" controls muted>